A Basic Habit Tracker

 We know, as adults, that this is an ongoing process.
 We continue to learn and apply discipline to our lives as we grow and change.

 Changing habits is one way we apply discipline to ourselves.
-No-one is going to make you or me stop eating cookies, spending too much money, watching TV for 8 hours a day, wasting time on social media, or letting dust gather on our Bible.
-You and I are adults; we are responsible for our own lives, our own choices, our own discipline.
+No one is going to make you or me stop eating cookies, spending too much money, watching TV for 8 hours a day, wasting time on social media, or letting dust gather on our Bible.
+You and I are adults; we are responsible for our own lives, our own choices, and our own discipline.

 I have plenty of excuses why someone else is at fault for one thing or another – but they’re all just lies I tell myself to let myself off the hook.
 Yes, it is true that I’ve had a crazy, roller-coaster marriage, but it’s still not true that my husband is the reason I’m overweight.
 He did not force-feed me.